 The school day begins at 8:15 am in Pre-Kindergarten through Grade 5.
 All students not present in their classrooms by 8:15 am will be marked late.
+As is stated in the first section of this handbook, "to fully benefit from the school's program, each student is expected to be at school on time and keep all of his or her commitments at school every day as long as health and family circumstances allow."

-The Lower School entrance is open at 7:45 am, at this time parents may begin to drop off their children for the school day.
-There is either an Upper School Greeter or a Lower School Faculty Member at the Lower School door, while it is open from 7:45am to 8:10am.
+The Lower School entrance is open at 8:00 am, at this time parents may begin to drop off their children for the school day.
+There is either an Upper School Greeter or a Lower School Faculty Member at the Lower School door, while it is open from 8:00 am to 8:15am.
 Faculty are outside to open car doors and greet families each morning.
-Families are required to complete Parent Locker screening each morning via app downloadable to a smartphone.
-Temperature screenings will take place upon entry to the building.

-At 8:10am, the Lower School entrance is locked, and all students arriving after that point must be walked to Reception with an adult who will sign them in, escort them to the Lower School Office, and get a late pass.
+At 8:15am, the Lower School entrance is locked, and all students arriving after that point must be walked to Reception with an adult who will sign them in, escort them to the Lower School Office, and get a late pass.
 The Lower School Administrative Assistant will, in turn, notify the child(ren)'s teacher, and send or bring (as applicable) the student to their classroom.
+Should a student rise to 3 unexcused tardies, the homeroom teacher will contact the family notifying them of the disruption to their child's program, while also alerting the Lower School office.
+If more than 5 unexcused tardies occur, a meeting with the parents will be scheduled with either the Head or Assistant of Lower School.